Darshansol9/TwitterProject/README.md

 Write a client to query that Azure table.
 List all tweets for a given twitter ID
 List follower ID for a given twitter ID
 Make the query response time faster by indexing the SQL database.
-Deploy the Rest API endpoint to use this functionality from the internet.
+Deploy the Rest API endpoint to use this functionality from the internet that can be applicable to retrieve for any twitter_id.

+In this case : Twitter_Id used is of Narendra Modi.

 Setup:
 -------------------------------------------------------------------